"Arctic Adaptations: Nunavut at 15," Illingworth Kerr Gallery, Calgary, January 21 to March 12, 2016

 On the upside, this project is evidence of increased Arctic-related artistry.
 In Calgary, the international Vanishing Ice: Alpine and Polar Landscapes in Art, 1775-2012 toured to the Glenbow in 2014.
 In 2015, the Esker showed Kevin Schmidt’s A Sign in the Northwest Passage, and this year The Founders’ Gallery is exhibiting Leslie Reid’s Mapping a Cold War.
 Such shows are vital for improving understandings of a rapidly changing North, a paradigm with ample room to accommodate more exhibitions by contemporary Inuit artists.
 And although this iteration of Arctic Adaptations is the final leg of a 2014 to 2016 tour, its legacy as a project of international import will continue to expand the horizon and currency for creative investment in the Arctic.

-Illingworth Kerr Gallery
+Illingworth Kerr Gallery in Alberta University of the Arts

 1407 14 Ave NW, Alberta University of the Arts, Calgary, Alberta T2N 4R3